5/13/2025

 Analyst, UBS

-Great, thanks for taking the questions, and yeah, congrats on a great quarter.
+Great.
+Thanks for taking the questions, and yeah, congrats on a great quarter.
 Matt, I appreciate your comments on identity consolidation.
-I think maybe just to play devil's advocate, when we talk to CISOs, there's general admission that projects around identity can be lengthy, complex, expensive, and to your point around IGA, in some cases have significant costs.
-It sounds like you're seeing very good momentum on that consolidation kind of play, but as you think about the next couple quarters, what are you contemplating from a sales cycle perspective?
+I think maybe just to play devil's advocate, when we talk to CISOs, there's generally an admission that projects around identity can be lengthy, complex, expensive, and to your point around IGA, in some cases have significant sunk costs.
+It sounds like you're seeing very good momentum on that consolidation kind of play, but As you think about kind of the next couple of quarters, what are you contemplating from a sales cycle perspective?
 Have you seen any sort of expansion to date?
-When Erica, when you think about a more conservative outlook, is that the primary way that's manifesting, is your sales cycle is taking longer?
+And when, Eric, when you think about kind of a more conservative outlook, is that the primary way that's manifesting is just sales cycles taking longer?
 Thanks.

 speaker